zakcali/pubmedapi/README.md

 Asks pubmedid from user,
 prints document info

-you may get if you query more than 3 documents per second "{"error":"/lbsm/eutils_lb -> Neg","api-key":"xx.yy.zz.abb","type":"ip", "status":"ok"}"
+you may get if you query more than 3 per second "{"error":"/lbsm/eutils_lb -> Neg","api-key":"xx.yy.zz.abb","type":"ip", "status":"ok"}"
-to be able to query more than 10 documents per seconds you must get an api which is freely available, please read: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/
+to be able to query limit to 10 per second you must get an api which is freely available, please read: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/

 There are both php and javascript code to fetch from publons api. it will be wise to use an api-key for php code at line: